dangbert/thesis_app/terraform/README.md

 Note: before committing in this folder run `terraform fmt -recursive`

+### Common Infrastructure
+The [./common](./common) folder defines cloud resources (e.g. SES email templates) needed by all deployment environments.

+Start by running `terraform init && terraform apply` in `common/`, be sure to then manually verify your domain on [AWS SES](https://console.aws.amazon.com/ses/home#/homepage) (and "Request production access" to leave the sandbox) before you'll be able to freely send emails.
+Be sure to do this in the same region selected in [common/main.tf](./common/main.tf).
+* If you don't want to use SES or you haven't yet fully verified it, you can still run the site locally (DEV mode) or in PRD by omitting the "email_from" variable in your `docker/.env` file (in which case email notifications are disabled).

 ### Auth0 and EC2 Setup

 1. Login/signup to https://auth0.com and create a new tenant.